denoming/jarvis/doc/build.md

 # Flash

-To flash Raspberry Pi 3 image on your SD card perform following steps:
+To flash Raspberry Pi 3 image on your SD card you need to perform following steps:
 * Mount SD card into your PC;
 * Figure out block device name:
 ```shell